-Whilst the management of inshore fisheries has been increasingly devolved to a local level, many fish stocks have distributions, which span the IFCA's six nautical mile seaward limits to its District and multiple national State jurisdictions.
+Whilst the management of inshore fisheries has been increasingly devolved to a local level, many fish stocks have distributions which span the six nautical mile IFCA's District seaward limits and multiple national State jurisdictions.
 Therefore, the management of many fish stocks is governed by the EU CFP and the major evidence collection frameworks for fish operate at an EU or national level (such as ICES data series, WFD TrAC sampling).
 It is currently thought that the UK will maintain its current involvement with ICES post EU exit as ICES is not an EU institution.
 However, for many species the current management unit may not acknowledge finer population structure, which is significant in managing viable local stocks.
 Even for species with genuinely wide geographic ranges, key life-history stages may be closely linked to inshore habitats and EU management may not offer protection evenly over the species range.
 New inshore fisheries have also emerged for finfish (such as the Live Wrasse Fishery), which are not covered by any EU or National legislation.
 Data collected to inform EU or national management are often not appropriate for informing management at a local level.
 Whilst short-term project-based work helps to build on this evidence base for individual species, these projects are often short lived and are not necessarily focussed on providing evidence at the appropriate spatial scale for IFCA management.
 D&S IFCA is therefore increasingly involved in the management of, or research into, fish stocks.
-Species of interest for 2020-2021 include spiny lobster, herring, bass, wrasse and migratory species such as shad, as well as the IFCA's work of intertidal shellfish stock assessments.
+Species of interest for 2020-2021 include spiny lobster, herring, bass, and wrasse as well as the IFCA's work of intertidal shellfish stock assessments.